tomhea/flip-jump/README.md

   - func.fj     - performs function calls and operations on stack.

 # Read More

+A more detailed explanations and the specifications of the FlipJump assembly can be found in the [FlipJump esolangs page](https://esolangs.org/wiki/FlipJump).

-Start by reading the *bitlib.fj* standard library file.
-That's where the flipjump magic starts.
+Start by reading the [bitlib.fj](src/bitlib.fj) standard library file.
+That's where the flipjump magic begins.

 You can also write and run programs for yourself!
 It is just [that](#how-to-run) easy :)